mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 # The tunnel session mode

-Our second mode of operation, called the "tunnel session" mode in this document, enables the client and the concentrator to exchange packets of several network protocols through the QUIC tunnel connection at the same time.
-It also leverages the QUIC datagram extension {{I-D.pauly-quic-datagram}}.
+The "tunnel session" mode enables the client and the concentrator to exchange packets of several network protocols through the QUIC tunnel connection at the same time.
+It also leverages the QUIC datagram extension
+{{I-D.pauly-quic-datagram}}.

 This document specifies the following format for encoding packets in QUIC DATAGRAM frame.
 It allows encoding packets from several protocols by